|

 over the front door, bearing the red hand of the baronet and Sir George

-Duckett’s still survives.
+Duckett’s initials (see above) still survives.

 The old cottage was